Stay At Home Educator

 The best way to come up with your own ideas for theme based process art is to think of the elements of your theme and how you can put them into a piece of artwork.
 The ocean has layers of blue water, so maybe children can explore different hues of blue by mixing various paint colors.
 The ocean also tends to sparkle in the sunlight, so maybe add some glitter.
 The ocean also has sand and sea animals, so how can those elements be incorporated?

 But the thing about process art is this: you, as the teacher, don’t have to make those decisions.
-You can simply present your preschoolers with the materials to create their own ocean reminiscent artworks.
+You can simply present your preschoolers with the materials to create their own ocean masterpieces.

 Some basic art materials to help you get started can include: